 These results are summarized by the following theorem. \begin{thm}[main theorem] Let a simple crawler model be described by the Lagrange--d'Alembert equations~\eqref{eq:full-EoM}.
-Under Assumptions~\ref{ass:stability-assumptions} the symmetry reduced system has a stable rest state.
-For sufficiently small time-periodic forcings, this rest state persists as a stable limit cycle, which corresponds to a relative limit cycle in the unreduced system that models crawling. \end{thm} It turns out that the phase shift of the relative limit cycle depends on the magnitude of the perturbation size to second order.
+Under Assumption~\ref{ass:stability-assumptions} the symmetry reduced system has a stable rest state.
+For sufficiently small time-periodic forcings, this rest state persists as a stable limit cycle, which corresponds to a relative limit cycle in the unreduced system that models crawling. \end{thm} We also show that the phase shift of the relative limit cycle depends on the magnitude of the perturbation to second order.

-In section~\ref{sec:numerical-sim} we illustrate the theory with numerical experiments.
-We conclude with some remarks that the techniques are robust to small symmetry breaking, such as a non-flat ground or nearly periodic forcing and an outlook of how these ideas may be applied to other models of biolocomotion.

-Most of the paper will be devoted to the case of a mass spring system in $\R^2$, where the ground is modeled by a one-dimensional space.
-The group symmetry is then $(\R,+)$.
-This setting allows a simple and explicit presentation of the ideas.
-The mathematics for the three-dimensional case is virtually identical.
-In three dimensions the ground is given by a plane, and the symmetry is given by the set of rotations and translations in this plane.
-An illustration of the 3D setup is given in Figure~\ref{fig:3D-crawler}; the details of this generalization can be found in section~\ref{sec:generalize-3D}.
+Finally, in section~\ref{sec:numerical-sim} we illustrate the theory with numerical experiments before stating our closing remarks in the conclusion.